randalld3/Evoting/README.md

 determined  without  waiting  until  all  votes  are  casted  (think  about  the  presidential election process).

-SMIRJ is expecting  to  build  an  either  desktop  application  or  web-based  implementation that is robust, user-friendly, and deployable.
+SMIRJ is expecting  to  build  a desktop  application that is robust, user-friendly, and deployable.
 The system should include a user interface showing the voting results (e.g., the final votes each candidate received and the winning candidate,  and  possibly  the  vote  statistics  by  geographic locations  or  political  regions) for which visualizations can be employed to enhance the understanding of results.

 Team Info